Visceral-Project/EvaluateSegmentation/README.md

 This example shows how to compare two NIFTI images providing the Rand Index, Hausdorff distance and the F-Measure and save the results in result.xml.
 The values between two @ symbols are parameters to the specific  measures in this case the quantile value used with Hausdorff distance to avoid outliers.
 The second value (0.5) is the beta value used with the F-Measure.

-Example 2: EvaluateSegmentation truth.nii segment.nii –use all  -th 0.5
+Example 2: EvaluateSegmentation truth.nii segment.nii –use all  -thd 0.5

 This example compares two images using all available metrics.
 Before comparing the images, they are converted to binary images using a threshold of 0.5, that is voxels with values in [0,0.5) are considered as background and those with values in [0.5,1] are assigned the label with a membership of 1.